Kong/konnect-quickstart/README.md

 ## Plugins

-Plugins is such a huge part of the Kong Konnect, it has its own [section](./plugins/).
+Plugins are such a huge part of the Kong Konnect, it has its own [section](./plugins/).

 Plugins extend the functionality of the Kong Gateway.
 Plugins allow you to easily add new features and functionality to your API.
-The offer the ability to do things like:
+They offer the ability to do things like:

 - Authentication
 - Rate Limiting